 Lemon juice is also used in DIY hair conditioner and shampoo formulas to help balance pH, as well as for several other positive properties that can potentially help an irritated scalp.
 These include its antifungal action and high levels of vitamin C, which can promote collagen production in the skin, aiding in healing and healthy skin growth.
 Lemon juice can also be an effective cleansing ingredient for excess sebum, the natural oil produced by your sebaceous glands that is often overabundant in scalps with dandruff.

 Lemon juice does carry some risks when used in a DIY dandruff treatment, though.
 It can lighten your hair color, especially when left in your hair and exposed to the sun, and may interact with color-treated hair.
 It can also be too harsh for people with sensitive skin and particularly those with conditions like seborrheic dermatitis, eczema, and psoriasis (which are conditions that are often linked to scalp irritation and flaking).
-The citric acid in lemon juice that helps it strip oil from your hair can go too far, leading to over-drying and irritation, inflammation, and increased itching and discomfort.
+The citric acid in lemon juice that helps it strip oil from your hair can go too far, leading to added dryness and irritation, inflammation, and increased itching and discomfort.

 The worst case scenario if you use DIY lemon juice remedies to treat dandruff is a condition called phytophotodermatitis.
 This is a skin reaction some people have to certain plants that can cause blistering, dark spots, and serious inflammation of the skin.
 Instead of using lemon in a DIY concoction, look for dandruff care products formulated with vitamin C and the proven anti-fungal ingredient Zinc Pyrithione.